 Beach days — I love them.
 I hate them.

 Overall, beach or not, I would say about half of our adventures go well.
-It’s totally my kids’ ages, though.
-Some adventures just aren’t fun with a 1 and 3 year old.
-Or part of the adventure is fun, but then the end goes so downhill it’s basically just a giant tumble and fall.
+And that’s totally because of my kids’ ages! #MOMTRUTH: Some adventures just aren’t fun with a 1 and 3-year-old.
+Or, part of the adventure is fun until then the end goes downhill so fast the whole thing is basically just a big tumble and fall.

-But beach days with kids are just a whole other ballgame.
-Especially solo-parent beach trips when Daddy is at work.
+But tiny human beach days?
+Well, those are just a whole other ballgame.
+Especially those solo-parent days when Daddy is at work.

-At ages 1 and 3, it’s like actual physical labor to take these kids to the beach.
+With two kids under 4, it’s basically actual physical labor to take them to the beach.

-We have our cool beach cart for all the stuff we bring (so. much. stuff), but I don’t have to tell you that holding a squirming toddler in one arm while dragging that cart in the other and reminding your 3 year old to stop running… that’s is just plain difficult.
+First, we have our cool beach cart for all the stuff we bring (so. much. stuff), but I don’t have to tell you that it ain’t easy holding a squirming 1-year-old in one arm while pushing that heavy fricken cart with the other all while panic yelling to remind your 3-year-old to stop running so far ahead.
+Because that’s just plain difficult.

-And that’s after the morning at home packing lunches, dousing babies in sunscreen and swim diapers and pushing big ‘ol toddler heads through rashguards with too-tiny neck holes.
-And, of course, throwing every beach related thing we own in the car.
+Second, that scenario is playing out after a morning of darting around your house packing lunches, dousing babies in sunscreen and swim diapers and pushing big ‘ol toddler heads through rashguards with too-tiny neck holes.
+And, of course, tossing every beach-related thing we own in the car.
 Anyone else have a “let’s throw all our stuff in the trunk and we’ll figure it out when we get there” approach to beach trip packing?
 Yup, that’s us.

-Then, there’s the drive to get there.
-Which, for us, is about 40 minutes one way to get from Paso Robles to the coast, depending on which beach we pick.
+Third, there’s the drive to get to the beach.
+Which, for us, is about 40 minutes one way from Paso Robles, depending on which beach we pick.
 The ride only really goes well if the baby sleeps.
-Because the kids get bored.
-And there’s the whining.
-So much whining.
-And me having repeat “Mommy can’t help you when she’s driving” at least 200 times.
+Because car kids get bored.
+So then they whine.
+And moms have to repeat the chorus of “Mommy can’t help you when she’s driving” at least 200 times.
+Give or take.

-Then once you finally get to the beach, there’s the effort of being at the actual beach with kids.
+Fourth, once you finally get to the beach, there’s the effort of being at the actual beach with kids.
 Meaning there’s basically no sitting for mom.
-And the sand.
-So much sand.

 But the beach is pretty.